-P4C utilizes Greystone Data Technologies software which is approved by the Department of Defense.
+P4C utilizes the latest enterprise software for data sanitzation.
 It erases all data on the device and then performs a “Factory Hard Reset” of the device and/or overwrites the data with 1’s or 0’s.
 In the case when the phone will not wipe electronically, a hard reset is performed or a manual data wipe of contacts, call logs and media.
 If the phone will not produce or maintain power, or the LCD is not functioning then the phone is designated for destruction.
 Additionally, a strict triage and inventory control process allows the Company to track customers’ assets from the time of pick up through their final disposition.

 As an ISO certified company P4C has a set of Key Quality Indicators (KQI’s) to measure, maintain and provide insight for continual improvement.
 All inbound focus materials have a documented 3-step Quality Control process prior to entry into inventory as finished goods.
 In addition, we conduct customer service surveys on a quarterly basis.

 All of the equipment used in our processes is serviced and calibrated at least twice per year.
 All objective measurements are reviewed monthly and formally reviewed in our quarterly management review meetings.
 The meeting minutes are documented and stored on a secure server for quick reference.